ainaaa21/Java-Project/README.md

 ## 📌 **How It Works**
 - **Customers** can browse, book, and manage their reservations effortlessly.
 - **Staff** can oversee bookings, update campsite availability, and maintain customer records.

-🌟 **A smarter way to manage campsite bookings, ensuring a stress-free outdoor adventure for everyone!** 🌟